MilenZapryanoff/SoftUni/README.md

 # SoftUni
-The repository contains solutions to problems during my javaLearningProgramme at SoftUni.
+The repository contains solutions to problems during my javaLearningProgram at SoftUni.
-Solutions of problems are sorted by courses according to the learning programme.
+Solutions of problems are sorted by courses according to the learning program.

 The program contains the following modules :